openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>Port is the port at which the APIServer is exposed inside a node.
+<p>port is the port at which the APIServer is exposed inside a node.
 Other
 pods using host networking cannot listen on this port.
-If unset 6443 is used.
+If ommited 6443 is used.
 This is useful to choose a port other than the default one which might interfere with customer environments e.g. <a href="https://github.com/openshift/hypershift/pull/356">https://github.com/openshift/hypershift/pull/356</a>.
 Setting this to 443 is possible only for backward compatibility reasons and it&rsquo;s discouraged.
-Doing so, it would result in the controller overriding the KAS endpoint in the guest cluster having a discrepancy with the KAS Pod and potentially causing temporarily network failures.</p>
+Doing so, it would result in the controller overriding the KAS endpoint in the guest cluster having a discrepancy with the KAS Pod and potentially causing temporarily network failures.
+This value is immutable.</p>
 </td>
 </tr>
 <tr>